pollfish/docs/android-ironsource-adapter.md

 <br/>

-You will be prompted to enter your Pollfish Reporting Key.
+You will be prompted to enter your Prodege Reporting Key.
-You can retrieve your account key by loging in to Pollfish Publisher account and navigating to your **Account information**.
+You can retrieve your account key by loging in to the [Publisher Dashboard](https://www.pollfish.com/publisher/) and navigating to your **Account information**.

 <br/>